TomHodson/command_line_slides/slides.md

 - Different tools can be combined easily. <!-- .element: class="fragment" -->

-- Task can be automated easily using shell scripts. <!-- .element: class="fragment" -->
+- Tasks can be automated easily using shell scripts. <!-- .element: class="fragment" -->

 ---
 ## Why don't people just make a GUI?
-- Easier and faster to create. <!-- .element: class="fragment" -->
+- CMD tools are easier and faster to create. <!-- .element: class="fragment" -->
-- More flexible. <!-- .element: class="fragment" -->
+- They're also more flexible. <!-- .element: class="fragment" -->
 ---
 ## Using the command line
 ---